 Every five years, SERS is required to conduct an actuarial experience study to determine whether the assumptions used in its annual actuarial valuations remain accurate based on current and anticipated demographic trends and economic conditions.
 The actuary, under oversight of the Pennsylvania State Employees' Retirement Board (SERB), reviewed economic assumptions (such as the assumed future investment returns and salary increases) as well as demographic assumptions (such as employee turnover, retirement, disability, and death rates).
 The 19th Investigation of Actuarial Experience study for the period 2015 - 2019 was released and approved by the SERB in July 2020.

-The study recommended decreasing the investment rate of return and inflation assumptions.
-The assumptions from this study were effective with the December 31, 2020 valuation going forward unless changed by the SERB.
+The study recommended decreasing the investment rate of return and inflation assumptions to 7.00% and 2.5%, respectively, for 2020 from 7.125% and 2.6%, respectively, for 2019.
+The board approved the continuation of the assumed rate of return and inflation assumptions that were adopted, pursuant to the 19th Investigation of Actuarial Experience, at the SERS Board meeting in July 2021.
 The study can be viewed at www.SERS.pa.gov.

 The actuary and SERB review the investment rate of return annually, in addition to the normal five-year experience study cycle, in recognition of changing market environments to ensure this assumption remains reasonable with each actuarial valuation every year.
-In June 2022, the SERB approved a reduction in the Defined Benefit Plan investment rate of return to 6.875% for 2022 from 7.0% for 2021.